 We show the procedure required to hide the output.
 The measurement required during the protocol is not dependent on the calculation, but the final measurement result, which is the output of the calculation, is dependent on the calculation.
-Therefore, at the end of each calculation, we randomly perform an $X$ gate or an identity gate.
-The user accepts the result of the identity gate being executed as it is, and flips and accepts the result of the $X$ gate being executed.
-In this case, the probability of getting output either ``0'' or ``1'' as the server's measurement result is 50 percent each, and the actual output of the calculation cannot be known from the measurement result.
+Therefore, we randomly perform an $X$ gate or an identity gate at the end of each calculation.
+The user accepts the result of the identity gate being executed and flips and accepts the result of the $X$ gate being executed.
+In this case, the probability of getting output either ``0'' or ``1'' as the server's measurement result is $50\%$ each, and the actual output of the calculation cannot be known from the measurement result.
 Next, we show how to execute the $X$ gate or the identity gate without the server's knowledge.
-X-axis rotation on the bloch ball can be implemented as follows:
+X-axis rotation on the Bloch ball can be implemented as follows:

 If this $R_x(\frac{\pi}{4})$ is applied four times, it becomes the $X$ gate, and if it is applied eight times, it becomes the identity gate.
 In other words, when the number of times $R_x(\frac{\pi}{4})$ is executed in a certain gate sequence is divided by 8, the remainder of 4 or 0 changes whether it is the $X$ gate or the identity gate.
-Thus, the user can hide the number of $R_x(\frac{\pi}{4})$ executions by bringing the gate sequence that is so long that it is not known by some servers that perform classical communication after the computation, and execute the $X$ gate or the identity gate without the server knowing.
+Thus, the user can hide the number of $R_x(\frac{\pi}{4})$ executions by bringing the gate sequence so long that it is not known by some servers that perform classical communication after the computation, and execute the $X$ gate or the identity gate without the server know.